-Ramsay Australia has 73 private hospitals, clinics and day surgery units in Australia and is Australia's largest private hospital operator.
+Ramsay Australia has 73 private hospitals and day surgery units in Australia and is Australia's largest private hospital operator.
 Ramsay operations include mental health facilities as well as the operation of three public facilities.
-The business also has 11 community psychology practices, hospital in the home services, telehealth and allied health clinics.
-In addition, Ramsay has established the Ramsay Pharmacy retail franchise network which supports more than 59 community pharmacies.
-Ramsay Australia admits more than one million patients annually and employs more than 30,000 people.
+In addition, Ramsay has established the Ramsay Pharmacy retail franchise network which supports 60 community pharmacies.
+Ramsay Australia admits more than one million patients annually and employs more than 33,000 people.